kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg      0.91      0.69      0.76     67682
 ```

-if we compare this with the report from last time we can see that things are slightly better:
+If we compare this with the report from last time, we can see that things are slightly better:

 ```text
               precision    recall  f1-score   support